 This course provides many occasions for personal and intellectual growth; you will also gain cultural literacy and you will be asked to interpret and express your position on controversial and hotly debated issues.
 Philosophy, Ethics and Religious Studies will offer you a strong skill-set to take to university, including critical thinking, analysis and independent study skills suitable for English, History, Philosophy or Theology degree courses.
 Philosophy, Ethics and Religious Studies is excellent preparation for any university degree within Arts and Humanities, and even for vocational degrees such as Medicine, which require you to have an understanding of ethics and which will include modules about Medical Ethics as preparation for work.
-For those considering taking Philosophy, Ethics and Religious Studies forward to degree level, a Bachelor’s degree in subjects such as Theology, Comparative Religion or Philosophy impose no limitations on future careers and lends its own particular strengths to a number of different career choices Graduates in these areas have gone on to professional training in: Business (particularly international business) Counselling and Social Work Education Journalism Law Medicine Others have moved directly into the job market, taking up positions in: Event planning, hospitality, or the service industry The government, foreign service, or the diplomatic service Marketing and management Museums and the arts Non-profit or non-governmental organisations# Publishing
+For those considering taking Philosophy, Ethics and Religious Studies forward to degree level, a Bachelor’s degree in subjects such as Theology, Comparative Religion or Philosophy impose no limitations on future careers and lends its own particular strengths to a number of different career choices.
+Graduates in these areas have gone on to professional training in: Business (particularly international business), Counselling and Social Work, Education, Journalism and Law.
+Others have moved directly into the job market, taking up positions in: Event planning, hospitality, or the service industry, the government, the foreign service, or the diplomatic service, marketing and management, museums and the arts, non-profit or non-governmental organisations, and publishing.

 At Wyke we recognise that applications for Medicine, Dentistry and Veterinary Science are particularly competitive and over the last few years Wyke has supported 24 students to gain places onto these course at university.
 In addition to the careers and UCAS advice in college we offer an establish programme to support students considering applying for these subjects.
 The PERS department supports the Pre-Medical Programme with the ethical and philosophical aspects of applications to these degrees and delivers sessions which link to these areas of your application.